sa2c/git-demystified/_episodes/02-commits-and-branches.md

  git status
  ~~~
  We see the same differences between the working directory and staging areas as before, but no differences between staging area and the current commit.
 This makes sense, since one was just created from the other.
- # do all of this in term of the three trees...!
-Call them "three collections of files"

  Let's try and do this all again, but this time, imagine that we're starting a long running feature, which might have many commits and might break the state of the repository whilst we're doing it.
 Let's imagine that we're changing the documentation, to make it more friendly and informative.

 We add a sentence to the end of the introductory section